Become a foster carer

 If you're approved as a foster carer

-You'll need to sign a fostering agreement with the organisation you applied to confirming:
+You'll need to sign a fostering agreement with your fostering service to confirm:

 • details of the support and training you'll get